Tapishwar Narain Raina

 General Tapishwar "Tappy" Narain Raina (24 January 1921 - 19 May 1980), best known as T.N.
 Raina, was a senior army officer and a diplomat who served as the 9th Chief of the Army Staff of the Indian Army between 1975 and 1978.

-Upon retirement, he was appointed as the High Commissioner of India to Canada.
+Upon retirement, he was appointed the High Commissioner of India to Canada.
 He was a recipient of the third highest civilian honour of India, the Padma Bhushan.

 Early life and education

 Raina was born in a Kashmiri Pandit family on 24 January 1921, the son of Rai Bahadur A. N. Raina, sometime Postmaster-General of Punjab.
 He received his early education in Ludhiana, where his father had been posted as Head Postmaster.
 While a college student in Lahore, at the University of the Punjab, Raina joined the 4th Punjab University Training Corps in October 1938.

 Career

 Second World War

 On 1 May 1941, Raina was attached to the 10th Battalion of the 8th Punjab Regiment, but subsequently considered the air force and briefly served as a cadet in the Indian Air Force during July–August 1941.
 He then joined the Officers' Training School at Mhow.
 On 12 April 1942, Raina received an emergency commission as a second lieutenant in the 10th Battalion of 19th Hyderabad Regiment, which became the Kumaon Regiment in 1948.
 Raina initially joined 10/19 Hyderabad, then at Agra, but was posted to 2/19 Hyderabad in December 1942.
 In March 1943, he was posted to 1/19 Hyderabad, stationed in Iraq.
 1/19 Hyderabad was then part of the 24th Indian Infantry Brigade, attached to the 6th Indian Infantry Division.
 By the time Raina joined his battalion in Iraq, the major actions in which Iraqforce had been involved in were over.
 While at Kirkuk, Raina was seriously wounded in a grenade-throwing accident which left him with severe wounds in his thighs and resulted in the loss of an eye.
 He had a glass eye in place for the rest of his career in the army.

 In July 1944, Raina's battalion returned to India and was attached to the 26th Indian Infantry Brigade, which that December was sent to Burma attached to the 36th Indian Infantry Division He was mentioned in dispatches for his service in the Burma Campaign.